zenml-io/zenml-gitflow/README.md

 Once the data scientist thinks they have improved the pipeline, they create a pull request for his branch on GitHub.
-This automatically triggers a GitHub Action that will run the same pipeline in the staging environment (e.g. a pipeline running on GCP Vertex AI), potentially with different test data.
+This automatically triggers a GitHub Action that will run the same pipeline in the staging environment (e.g. a pipeline running on a cloud stack in GCP), potentially with different test data.
 As long as the  pipeline does not run successfully in the staging environment, the PR cannot be  merged.

 <img src="_assets/pipeline_staging.png" alt="Pipeline with staging stack" width="500"/>

-Once the PR has been reviewed and passes all checks, the branch is merged into develop.
+Once the PR has been reviewed and passes all checks, the branch is merged into main.
 This automatically triggers another GitHub Action that now runs a pipeline in the production environment, which trains the same model on production data, and then automatically deploys it.